What to learn from a few visible transitions' statistics?: Explicit results for unicyclic networks

 where \(\delta\) is the Dirac delta distribution.
 As the Laplace transform of convolutions is the product of Laplace transforms we further deal with products of terms in the form of

-where the hat \(\hat{\cdot}\) denotes the Laplace transform and for simplicity we often suppress the dependency on \(s\), the complex frequency corresponding to time in the Laplace space.
+where the hat \(\widehat{\cdot}\) denotes the Laplace transform and for simplicity we often suppress the dependency on \(s\), the complex frequency corresponding to time in the Laplace space.

-Lastly we introduce the concept of {\em backbone}: given a path, its backbone is the set of every last transition performed between all pairs of visited states.
-For example, in the case of repeated transitions \(++\) a path characterized by \(\vec{k}\) will contain \(k_1\) transitions \(2\to 1\) and \(k_1+1\) transitions \(1\to 2\), this last performed transition \(1\to 2\) ensures that the path is moving in the direction of eventually performing \(\transR\) again and is part of the backbone; the rest of the backbone will come from transitions \(2\to 3\), \(3\to 4\) and so on, and it is illustrated in Fig.~\ref{fig:backbones++} for the case of four states.
+{To count all trajectories we solve a non-trivial combinatoric problem introducing the concept of {\em backbone}: for a given path, its associated backbone is composed by the set of every last transition performed between each pair of visited states.
+Once the backbone associated with a path is identified, all other variables in the trajectory can freely change without changing the fact that the trajectory starts and ends at two prescribed visible transitions.} For example, in the case of repeated transitions \(++\) a path characterized by \(\vec{k}\) will contain \(k_1\) transitions \(2\to 1\) and \(k_1+1\) transitions \(1\to 2\).
+This last performed transition \(1\to 2\) ensures that the path is moving in the direction of eventually performing \(\transR\) again and is part of the backbone; the rest of the backbone will come from transitions \(2\to 3\), \(3\to 4\) and so on.